Tools

 aura --exclude-tools "Bash,Patch,Mkdir"

-Patterns support wildcards (*, Todo*, mcp__*), same syntax as agent/mode tool filters.
+Patterns support wildcards (*, Todo*, mcp__*).
 Environment variables AURA_INCLUDE_TOOLS and AURA_EXCLUDE_TOOLS also work.

 Tool Filtering Pipeline